 A collection of facilities and a garden centre at the Bayston Hill Roundabout on the Shrewsbury Bypass.
 The former Little Chef building has recently been refurbished to now host a number of recognisable brands.

-Catering: Burger King, Starbucks Drive Thru, Subway Hotel: Travelodge Charging Points: Electric Highway 50kW CCS & CHAdeMO & 43kW Type 2 Forecourt: Esso, SPAR, Greggs, Starbucks on the Go, Tango Ice Blast, Air1 AdBlue, Free Cash Machine
+Catering: Burger King, Starbucks Drive Thru, Subway Amenities: Travelodge Charging Points: Electric Highway 50kW CCS & CHAdeMO & 43kW Type 2 Forecourt: Esso, SPAR, Greggs, Starbucks on the Go, Tango Ice Blast, Air1 AdBlue, Free Cash Machine

 Short stay customer parking is available for cars.
 No HGV parking is available.